robotsorcerer/LyapunovLearner/README.md

 ### FAQS

++ Why Gaussian and Weighted Regression and not Neural Networks

+Gaussian mixtures and locally-weighted regression are efficient and accurate, as opposed to neural networks which are computationally intensive and approximate at best.
+For real-world autonomous systems, we cannot afford _any_ under-approximation of our system dynamics; otherwise, we'll enjoy the complimentary ride that travels on the superhighway of disgrace to hell.

 + Why Consider this CLF correction scheme for stabilizing trajectories over `statistical learning` methods or `dynamic movement primitives`?

   -    Dynamic Movement Primitives are do not do well when it comes to learning multiple demos;